Updated 24 March 2022

 A planned exit will always be preferable to one that is forced on you by circumstances.
 Planning lets you choose the means by which you leave, and also to groom the business for that specific strategy.
 This helps ensure the smoothest possible transition while releasing maximum value from the business.
 Just as importantly, it is the best way to safeguard the health of the business into which you have put so much time and effort.
 You don’t want to jeopardise its future with an unplanned exit.

-Every business plan should include a section on exit strategy, preferably with both a Plan A and a Plan B if circumstances make your first choice difficult.
+Your business plan should include a section on exit strategies, preferably with both a Plan A and a Plan B if circumstances make your first choice difficult.
 These plans will prove useful in shaping your overall business strategy.

 First decide what you’ll want to achieve from your exit.
 Do you just want to make as much money as possible, or are you also keen to see the business go from strength to strength?
 Do you hope to pass it on to family, or would you not mind if it ceased to exist?
-Options exist to deliver any one of these outcomes, each requiring a particular approach to be successful.
+All of these considerations should influence your choice.
+Read on to find out more about each option.

 If your primary motivation is to make a profit, retire, or invest in a new venture, selling your business may be a good route.
 You need to decide what exactly is for sale: the shares in the business, or the trade and assets (this is usually less tax-efficient).